emqx/cloud-docs/en_US/connect_to_deployments/esp32.md

 2. Set the Wi-Fi name and password, as well as the MQTT server connection address and port, and set the topic to `esp32/test.`

 > The sample code will use a public MQTT server to connect, and the public MQTT server does not require a username and password.
-If you create a deployment, please refer to [Serverless Auth](../deployments/auth_serverless.md) or [Dedicated Auth](../deployments/auth_dedicated.md) to set username and password.
+If you create a deployment, please refer to [Serverless Auth](../deployments/auth_serverless.md) or [Dedicated / BYOC Auth](../deployments/auth_dedicated.md) to set username and password.

 ```c